marco-souza/spreadsheet-writer/README.md

 > **Warning**:
 >
-> This project is not meant to run out of docker, as it manually sets network details that will not work out of docker
+> This project is not meant to run **outside docker** as the network hostname are manually defined.

 The following commands are available: